 However … in truth.. moments like yesterday… created peace in my heart .
 I am so grateful to Ralph and Miriam for hopping in their car, and just coming alongside me in this chaotic journey that happens to be my life.

 This was one of the best days… because they were here, and because knowledge is power, and when Ralph rolled up his sleeves, and cut pipes and some wires that I was too frightened to tackle… well .. he was the knight in shining armor.

 They were a great encouragement.

 As the weather continues to grow even colder, conditions for completing this job become more challenging.

-It’s been an interesting and informative learning experience this last 2019, and I can’t stay I would have accepted this last chapter with a very willing heart, so it’s a good thing I can really only live for the present, and for right now because it’s so exactly right.
+It’s been an interesting and informative learning experience this last 2019, and I can’t stay I would have accepted this last chapter with a very willing heart, so it’s a good thing I can really only live for the present, and for right now because it’s so exactly spot on.